神马午夜福利网

 World Kiswahili Language Day, celebrated on 7 July each year, honours Kiswahili as one of the most widely spoken languages in Africa and the world, with over 200 million speakers.
 It is a vital tool of communication and integration across East, Central, and Southern Africa, and serves as an official language of the African Union (AU), SADC, and the EAC.
 Kiswahili is more than a language—it is a vessel of African identity, unity, and culture.
 From its role in liberation movements, including those led by Mwalimu Julius Nyerere, to its modern use in education, diplomacy, and media, Kiswahili continues to foster regional cohesion and global cultural understanding.

 as the first African language to be honored with its own international day, Kiswahili embodies the power of multilingualism to promote diversity, tolerance, and sustainable development.
+In 2025, UNESCO by recognizing Kiswahili as the seventh official language of the UNESCO General Conference, making it the first African-origin language to receive this distinction.
 As a bridge between communities and civilizations, it plays a critical role in quality education, cultural preservation, and socio-economic progress.
-More than just a means of communication, Kiswahili is a carrier of identity, values, and a worldview, representing the rich cultural tapestry of the African continent.
+More than just a means of communication, Kiswahili is a carrier of identity, values, and a worldview, representing the rich cultural tapestry of the African continent

 In acknowledgment of its growing global significance, the United Nations General Assembly adopted , further affirming the importance of Kiswahili in fostering solidarity, peace, and pan-African unity